PrincessMaggy/Afribite/README.md

 - Added delete popup diagram to edit menu page, to enable users to delete menu items
 - connect landing Page to admin page (if user exist they are directed to the admin dashboard, else they are directed to the signup page)
 - handle admin logout (to log out admin user from admin dashboard)
+- Created menu context to get all menu data created by a authenticated user.

 ### Magali Lapu

 - Built orders notifications system for Afribite.
 - Created tab filtering for order notifications
 - Created order notification tile components
 - Created order details popup component
 - Created order search component
 - Integrated firebase data

 ## Team 5 Contribution